simonmichael/hledger/MANUAL.markdown

 ##### web

-(optional feature)

-The web command starts hledger's web interface, and tries to open a web browser to view it (if this fails, you'll have to visit the indicated url yourself.)
-The web ui combines the features of the print, register, balance and add commands.
+The web command starts hledger's web interface, and tries to open a web browser to view it.
+(If this fails, you'll have to manually visit the url it displays.)
+The web interface combines the features of the print, register, balance and add commands, and adds a general edit command.

-Note there are two alternate implementations of the web command - the old one, built with `-fweb`:
+This is an optional feature.
+Note there is also an older implementation of the web command which does not provide edit.
+See [installing](#installing).

+Examples:

     $ hledger web

-and the new one, built with `-fwebyesod`, which you run in the same way:

-    $ hledger web

-We will assume the latter in the rest of these docs.
-Some more examples:

     $ hledger web -E -B  p 'this year'
     $ hledger web --base-url http://this.vhost.com --port 5010 --debug -f my.journal

-The new web ui adds an edit command.
-Warning: this is the first hledger feature which can alter your existing journal data.
-You can edit, or ERASE, the (top-level) journal file through the web ui.
+About the edit command: warning, this is the first hledger feature which can alter your existing journal data.
+You can edit, or erase, the journal file through the web ui.
 There is no access control.
 A numbered backup of the file will be saved at each edit, in normal circumstances (eg if file permissions allow, disk is not full, etc.)

 #### Other commands